Divisor: Further notions and facts

 number of divisors of about $\ln n.$ However, this is a result from the contributions of numbers with "abnormally many" divisors.

-In abstract algebra

 Division lattice

 In definitions that allow the divisor to be 0, the relation of divisibility turns the set $\mathbb{N}$ of non-negative integers into a partially ordered set that is a complete distributive lattice.
 The largest element of this lattice is 0 and the smallest is 1.
 The meet operation ∧ is given by the greatest common divisor and the join operation ∨ by the least common multiple.
 This lattice is isomorphic to the dual of the lattice of subgroups of the infinite cyclic group Z.